Gender-Scaling System

 Investment decisions in venture capital are disproportionately made through warm introductions - referrals from existing portfolio founders, co-investors, and trusted advisors.
 This is rational from a due diligence perspective: warm introductions provide pre-screened signal about founder quality that reduces the information cost of evaluation.

 Warm introduction networks are not gender-neutral.
-They are built through professional relationships that have historically excluded women.
-The AVCA 2026 report found that only 11 percent of portfolio companies in African VC and PE are female-led - a representation gap that compounds at every stage of the deal flow pipeline.
+The substantive treatment of network architecture as the structural mechanism by which advantage compounds - anchored in Granovetter's "Strength of Weak Ties" and Burt on structural holes - sits in What Working Support Infrastructure Looks Like.
+The implication for gender analysis is direct.
+Networks built through professional relationships that have historically excluded women remain structurally biased toward male-founded ventures, regardless of any individual GP's commitment to gender-neutral evaluation.
+The AVCA Gender Diversity in African Private Capital report found that only 11 percent of portfolio companies are female-CEO-led and 5 percent are female-founded - a representation gap that compounds at every stage of the deal-flow pipeline.
+AVCA's separate cut on deal flow shows women-only founding teams received just 7 percent of venture capital deal volume and 2 percent of total deal value between 2020 and the first half of 2025.
 With most decision-makers being male, and with decision-making disproportionately occurring through same-gender social networks, the pipeline of investment opportunities that reaches a given GP is structurally biased toward male-founded ventures.

 Mechanism 2: The sector-stage concentration trap.